Goody3099/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

 >
 > Captain Debrowski...
 Maggie... sits down in the aluminum chair with the awful green padding on the other side of your desk.
 You sit back down along with her.
 She grabs the case file and turns it towards her for a brief review.
 >
 > "Ah, yes, the extortion mystery."
 Her brows furrow as she looks at Carl's photo, and she says solemnly, "I just can't imagine who would do something like this to Carl and the other shop owners downtown.
-There isn't a single soul in this town who doesn't know Carl, or one of his boys."
+There isn't a single soul in this town who doesn't know Carl or one of his boys."
 >
 > She turns the file back around and looks up at you.
 "It just about ruined him," she says with a dark look on her face.
 >
 > "Did all of the shop owners have insurance?" you ask.
 >
 > "All but one.
-Nellie Freemon ran her antique and oddities store, but never had the sense to get additional, commercial crime insurance.
+Nellie Freemon ran her antique and oddities store but never had the sense to get additional commercial crime insurance.
 Of course, her business was only extorted once."
 She lowers her voice and says gently, "She never did have much revenue, so I guess it just wasn't worth their time to extort what she couldn't make."
 >
 > That sounded like good knowledge, so you reach quickly for the pen on your desk, click it open and scribble a note in your notepad.
 >